phihc-1701/BackEndVtuber/README.md

-    config/ - This folder contains configuration for passport as well as a central location for configuration/environment variables. routes/ - This folder contains the route definitions for our API. models/ - This folder contains the schema definitions for our Mongoose models.
-    .env - const environment available
+    config/ - This folder contains configuration for passport as well as a central location for configuration/environment variables. routes/ - This folder contains the route definitions for our API. models/ - This folder contains the schema definitions for our Mongoose models. services/ - This folder contains the services to hanling business and access Mongodb .env - const environment available